TNT44/dotgraph/README.md

 Note: the list of recognized attributes is currently very short, consisting of `pos` (for nodes and edges), `width`, `height`, `bb`, `lp`

+---
+this project is build in front of dotgraph.

+I change the name to be more realist .. buildgraph.

+I take the avantage of dotgraph ast, to build an api that manipulate Graphviz

+The Ast structure is difficult to manipulate.
+So i add new functions, models and more.

+I add jasmine test